danielprofili/danielprofili.github.io/research.md

 This connection forms the basis of this project.
-My co-advisor Dr. Josephine Yu [proved](https://arxiv.org/pdf/1109.2368v1.pdf) that the tropical resultant of a set of polynomials can be computed in polynomial time, which is a huge improvement over the exponential running time of Buchberger's algorithm for computing Groebner bases.
+My co-advisor Dr. Josephine Yu [proved](https://arxiv.org/pdf/1109.2368v1.pdf) that some characteristics of the tropical resultant of a set of polynomials can be computed in polynomial time, which is a huge improvement over the exponential running time of Buchberger's algorithm for computing Groebner bases.
 Thus, if we can come up with ways to cleverly manipulate tropical